These dilly beans (pickled beans) are a hit with my pickle lovers.

 “First love your Dilly Bean recipe….A twist that I like to do is when I get tired of eating them right out of the jar…I chop them finely and mix them in cream cheese…this makes a great cracker spread…sounds odd but it is very good…I just use saltines but I imagine it would be good on a wheat cracker as well.”

 You can actually eat dilly beans right away…but you might be disappointed.
-They won’t be very pickly.
 The beans do need some time to pick up on the pickling flavors.
 I’ve never tested it, so I can’t say for sure how long you need to wait for best flavor I’d advise waiting at least a week…longer is probably better.

 These canned pickled beans will last for at least a year under proper storage conditions, provided they were processed safely and sealed correctly.
-The quality of pickles will degrade, so that’s why it’s recommended that you eat them within a year.
+The quality of pickles will degrade after that.
+The beans start getting soft.
 If it’s been over a year, don’t put them in the trash yet!
 Just move them to the front and make a plan to use them soon.
 I’ve got more on home canning and shelf life here.

 Canning Green Beans